April 17, 2015

 In 1929 Mr. MacCormick was appointed as the Assistant Director of the U.S. Bureau of Prisons, responsible for Welfare and Education.
 Later he conducted a nationwide study of prison education which resulted in his book, The Education of Adult Prisoners: A Survey and a Program (1931).
 This work is still considered by many to be a primer for prison reform.
 Later, as the Commissioner of Corrections in New York, he improved vocational education opportunities for inmates by urging wardens to make a moral life possible and desirable by teaching occupational skills.

 As Correctional Educators, we are certainly indebted to Austin MacCormick for his vision and leadership.
 His ideas for socializing inmates through literacy instruction, adult basic education, vocational training, library access and exposure to community life are as valid today as in the 1930's.
-He deliberately set his goals for correctional education programs high but challenged us not to accept difficulty as an excuse for failure when attempting to improve our correctional work.
+He deliberately set his goals for correctional education programs high and challenged us not to accept difficulty as an excuse for failure when attempting to improve our correctional work.
 Happy Founders Day to all of you who are involved in Transforming Lives through Correctional Education.

 The Peace Education Program is an innovative educational program designed to

 help people discover their own inner resources such as choice, inner

 strength and hope.
 This program is available at no charge.